smartt/jsmacro/README.markdown

 jsmacro doesn't bother to clean up extra whitespace or line-breaks that result in macro parsing, since that's the job of a JavaScript minifier (which in my case, is the tool that runs next in my build process, right after jsmacro.)

-jsmacro currently only supports @define and @if statements.
+jsmacro currently only supports @define, @if, @ifdef, and @ifndef statements.
 (Which can also be written as #define and #if, if that makes you more comfortable, but you'll need to pass the --hash argument from the command-line.)

 Why bother